 There are tons of educational opportunities online, so it might be overwhelming to determine which one is right for you.
 Should you sign up for linked-in learning?
 Udemy?
 Coursera?
 Is there a free option?
 There are tons of choices.

 So, to help you narrow it down, I separated the options into which ones are best for your goals, whatever they might be.
 You probably don’t want to choose Codecademy if you’re looking to enhance your soft skills and be more profitable as a client representative, right?

-So first, you need to ask yourself – why a I pursuing adult learning online?
+So first, you need to ask yourself – why am I pursuing education online?
 Is it to enhance your career?
 For fun?
 To learn or develop a side hustle?
 Whatever your reason, there’s a great option for you.

 The Best Online Courses for Enhancing Your Career

 One of the top reasons for exploring adult learning online is to enhance your career.
-That may mean pursuing a graduate degree or certificate to make you more competitive, or pursuing a bachelor’s degree and changing industries.
+That may mean pursuing a graduate degree or certificate to make you more competitive or pursuing a bachelor’s degree and changing industries.
 In addition, it might be as simple as improving some of your soft skills so you can be better at your current job.
-These four options are the best places to go for distance education programs specifically designed to help you achieve your career goals.
+These four online learning platforms are the best for distance education programs specifically designed to help you achieve your career goals.